Betty Hall: Late 1970s and early 1980s

 In 1975, Hall became the chairman of the New Hampshire branch of Common Cause, a lobbying group that opposes corruption and promotes campaign finance reform.
 In this role, Hall advocated for good government.
 In the 1976 presidential election, Hall criticized Republican candidate Ronald Reagan and independent candidate Eugene McCarthy for being the only two major candidates who had not agreed to the campaign standards proposed by Common Cause.
 She later criticized all the presidential candidates for not discussing the costs of the programs they propose.
 Hall left the position in September 1977.

 In 1978, Hall was elected back to the New Hampshire House of Representatives for Hillsborough County's 12th district.
 Hall and fellow Republican Eliot B. Ware won with 36% and 31% of the vote.
 Hall and Ware were re-elected unopposed in 1980.

-In November 1980, Rock, who had still serving as the state senator for the 12th district, died of cancer just three days after winning re-election.
+In November 1980, Rock, who had still been serving as the state senator for the 12th district, died of cancer just three days after winning re-election.
 Hall was one of four candidates vying for the Republican nomination for the February 1981 special election; instead of being elected in a primary election, the party nominee was instead to be selected by delegates of the Hillsborough County Republican Party.
 Hall's campaign for the nomination was heavily opposed by Robert B. Monier, the influential Republican president of the New Hampshire Senate, who viewed Hall as a political opponent.
 Monier instead supported John Stabile, a Nashua businessman and the New Hampshire campaign chair for John Connally's 1980 presidential campaign.
 The other Republican candidates were state representatives Joanne Head, Philip Labombarde, and Emma Wheeler.
 Despite an initial convention ending in deadlock, with 9 delegates voting for Hall and the other 9 for Stabile, the party reconvened and ultimately selected Stabile to be the Republican nominee.
 Stabile would go on to defeat Democratic state representative Selma Pastor and independent candidate Mark Knox, a Nashua alderman, in the special election.

 In 1982, Hall ran for the 11th district of the New Hampshire Senate to replace retiring Republican incumbent Arthur Mann.
 Hall placed third in the Republican primary, losing to fellow state representative Jean T. White; Hall received 29% of the vote, while White received 40%.
 The second-place candidate, state representative Richard Amidon, received 31% of the vote.
 However, Hall won the Democratic nomination as a write-in candidate, receiving 199 votes compared to White's 81 and Amidon's 55.
 Hall was defeated by White in the general election, receiving 4,668 votes to White's 6,632.